We recently visited the Bali elephant sanctuary near Ubud (also known as Mason Elephant Park) and had a great time

 This was the absolute highlight of our visit to the park, because they let us get up close and personal with the most photogenic and spectacular elephant Bali has ever seen, in the jungle with no chains or safety fences in the way.
 It was amazing!

 It’s apparently popular with rich Instagrammers and celebrities, because the normal price for this photoshoot is a crazy 4.5 million Rupiah ($300 USD) for 30 minutes.

-Usually we would have to pass, but during the coronavirus pandemic they gave us a big discount on the price since there were almost no other tourists in Bali.
+Usually we would have to pass, but during the covid pandemic they gave us a big discount on the price since there were almost no other tourists in Bali.

 Lukcip was happy to pose with us, and the whole encounter was a huge thrill.
 Intan even got to feed him and sit on his back.
 I’ve never seen a bull elephant with such impressive tusks!